sf-18/sarahfeng/_posts/2024-09-24-gooseflesh.md

 --

-On what had to be Thursday, I was transferred into a wooden box, and shipped to the crematorium.
+On what had to be Thursday, I was transferred to a wooden box and shipped to the crematorium.
 The furnace awaited me, a three-hour process of combustion which would render my body into ash.
 Whether I would survive it, whether this meant freedom or annihilation or both, was another question entirely.

 *Just don’t let it hurt*, I thought, as the box began to slide into the oven.
 The engines firing, the anticipation of heat. *Whatever comes after this, I just don’t want it to hurt.*